I have a confession to make. I’m human. I know that might come as a shock to some of you, but it has to be said.

 However, I remind myself, as a vegan I am generally very healthy.
 I eat lots of fresh produce.
 I hardly go a day without spinach in some form or another.
 And our version of processed foods is usually the tortilla chips that we eat with our black bean and rice burritos.

-And I’m torn between wanting to show how healthy vegans are with wanting to share with you all the incredible (and delicious foods) that vegans eat.
+And I’m torn between wanting to show 1) how healthy vegans are vs. 2) all the incredible (and delicious foods) that vegans eat.

 I think going over four years without a Reeses Peanut Butter cup is a good excuse for giving this recipe a go.